-Rent snowshoes from Fresh Air or MEC and drive up to Myra Canyon to snowshoe along the most spectacular part of the Kettle Valley Railway Trail, with views of Okanagan Lake and the snow-frosted trees in the valley below.
+You'll need to have your own snowshoes, but the drive up to Myra Canyon to snowshoe along the most spectacular part of the Kettle Valley Railway Trail, with views of Okanagan Lake and the snow-frosted trees in the valley below, is well worth it.
 The path is high above town and snow usually stays on the ground all winter.
 Start at Myra Station parking area, which is about 1km from the first trestle; you’ll cross about 10 more trestles, plus pass through two tunnels, in about the first three kilometres.
 Older children should be able to make it this far (that’s about 6 km return) and if you’re worried about kids wearing the contraptions remember this: if they can walk, they can snowshoe.
 Tip: be a rock star parent and bring a thermos of hot chocolate and cups, and snacks, of course.
-Or, leave the logistics to someone else and sign up for this exact excursion with Monashee Adventure Tours.

 What kid doesn’t love a giant mass of icicles hanging from a house’s eave, or better yet, the edge of a cliff?
 In Bear Creek Provincial Park, over the bridge in West Kelowna, it’s an easy hike to gape at frozen waterfalls.
 Just follow the Bear Creek Nature Trail on a 2.1-km loop that passes multiple viewpoints over Bear Creek.
 Not only will you get some great lake views, you’ll also see waterfalls turned to ice as if Elsa from Frozen has touched them with her magic hands.
 The hike is steep in sections so wear boots with good treads or bring ice cleats or grips to wear over hikers in case the trail is slippery.